jfhbrook/susitna/adrs/012-execution-domain-model.md

   invoke state when executed.
 These were previously called *commands*.
 This will extend to other concepts: "instruction groups", "simple instructions", "complex instructions", etc.
-- **Commands**: Instructions which may only be executed in an interactive session.
-These were previously called *interactive commands*.
+- **Commands**: Instructions which are executed in an interactive session.
+  This is similar to the previous idea of *interactive commands*, but also includes "runtime commands" which were executed interactively.
 - **Runtime instructions**: Instructions which are compiled into chunks and codes and executed by the `runtime`.
 These were previously called "runtime commands".
 Often these will simply be called "instructions" - we only need to invoke "runtime instructions" when there's a strong need to exclude "commands".
+- **Runtime commands** (or **compiled commands**): Runtime instructions which were sent as commands in the REPL.
+These are known as "commands" before they are scanned and sorted into runtime instructions, at which point they are known as "runtime commands" or "instructions" depending on the context.
 - **Instructions** (**Bytecode**): Instructions in bytecode will continue to be called "instructions", but may be referred to as "bytecode instructions" to distinguish from source or AST instructions.